maranomynet/es-in-css/README.md

 **Syntax:** <code>css\`...`: string</code>

 Dumb(-ish) tagged template literal that returns a `string`.
-It provides nice syntax highlighting and code-completion in VSCode by using a well-known name.
+It provides nice syntax highlighting and code-completion in VSCode ([with an extension][vscode-styled-components]) by using a well-known name.

 Example of use: